kube-ci/docs/docs/README.md

+---
+title: Welcome | KubeCI
+description: Welcome to KubeCI
+menu:
+  product_kubeci_0.1.0:
+    identifier: readme-kubeci
+    name: Readme
+    parent: welcome
+    weight: -1
+product_name: kubeci
+menu_name: product_kubeci_0.1.0
+section_menu_id: welcome
+url: /products/kubeci/0.1.0/welcome/
+aliases:
+  - /products/kubeci/0.1.0/
+  - /products/kubeci/0.1.0/README/
+---

 # KubeCI

-KubeCI engine by AppsCode is a Kubernetes native workflow engine.
+KubeCI by AppsCode is a Kubernetes native CI system.

-From here you can learn all about KubeCI engine's architecture and how to deploy and use KubeCI.
+From here you can learn all about KubeCI architecture and how to deploy and use KubeCI.

 - [Concepts](/docs/concepts/).
-Concepts explain some significant aspect of KubeCI engine.
+Concepts explain some significant aspect of KubeCI.
 This is where you can learn about what KubeCI engine does and how it does it.

 - [Setup](/docs/setup/).
-Setup contains instructions for installing the KubeCI engine in various cloud providers.
+Setup contains instructions for installing the KubeCI in various cloud providers.

 - [Guides](/docs/guides/).
-Guides show you how to perform tasks with KubeCI engine.
+Guides show you how to perform tasks with KubeCI.

-- [Reference](/docs/reference/).
-Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures.
+- Reference.
+Detailed exhaustive lists of command-line options, configuration options, API definitions, and procedures of [KubeCI Engine](/docs/reference/engine) and [Git API Server](/docs/reference/git-apiserver).

 We're always looking for help improving our documentation, so please don't hesitate to [file an issue](https://github.com/kube-ci/project/issues/new) if you see some problem.
 Or better yet, submit your own [contributions](/docs/CONTRIBUTING.md) to help make our docs better.

 ---

-**KubeCI engine binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+**KubeCI binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
 To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

 ---